temitayocharles/stack-to-k8s/labs/06-medical-security.md

 # Lab 6: Medical System - Security & RBAC
+Security is silent—until it isn’t.
+Lock down access with RBAC and NetworkPolicies like teams do in regulated environments.
 Harden the medical system with RBAC, network policies, and secure secret handling.

 **Time**: 60 minutes